-The new measure entitled, '% of all classifications coding error corrected by the next monthly reporting submission following identification' is now being reported.
-In September the Health Board achieved 47.7% compliance and ranked third from eight in Wales.
+The measureentitled, '% of all classifications coding error corrected by the next monthly reporting submission following identification' is now being reported.
+In September we achieved 47.7% compliance and ranked third from eight in Wales.
 Work is being undertaken to improve compliance.

-Argymhelliad / Recommendation The Strategic Development and Operational Delivery Committee is requested to:
+Argymhelliad / Recommendation

+The Stakehlder Reference Group is asked to:

-Note the report from the IPAR - Month 8 2023/2024.
+NOTE the report from the IPAR - Month 8 2023/2024.

 Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference: Cyfeirnod Cylch Gorchwyl y Pwyllgor: 2.4 Provide support to the Board in its role of scrutinising performance and assurance on overall performance and delivery against Health Board plans and objectives, including delivery of key targets, giving early warning on potential performance issues and making recommendations for action to continuously improve the performance of the organisation and, as required, focus in detail on specific issues where performance is showing deterioration or there are issues of concern.
 3.6 Seek assurances on the development and implementation of a comprehensive approach to performance delivery and quality management, to incorporate all performance requirements set by the Board, WG, regulators and inspectors, that enables all staff with managerial responsibility to strive for excellence whilst effectively delivering the basics (PO 3A).
 3.7 Scrutinise the performance reports (including those related to external providers) prepared for submission to the Board, ensure exception reports are provided where performance is off track, and undertake deep dives into areas of performance as directed by the Board.
 Cyfeirnod Cofrestr Risg Datix a Sgôr Cyfredol: Datix Risk Register Reference and Score: Risks are outlined throughout the report Parthau Ansawdd: Domains of Quality Quality and Engagement Act (sharepoint.com) 6.
-All Apply Galluogwyr Ansawdd: Enablers of Quality: Quality and Engagement Act (sharepoint.com) 7.
-All apply Amcanion Strategol y BIP: UHB Strategic Objectives: All Strategic Objectives are applicable
+All Apply Galluogwyr Ansawdd: Enablers of Quality: 7.
+All apply